erigones/esdc-docs/user-guide/howto/enable-overlays.rst

     * :ref:`Reboot<vm_actions>` the `mgmt01.local` virtual server with applying the configuration changes.
     * Wait for the GUI to become reachable again.

-Now, you have the services accessible from the internet.
+Now you have the services accessible from the internet.
 Optionally, it is recommended to restrict access to the allowed services only from known IP addresses/subnets.
 You can do it directly in the `mgmt01.local` virtual server:

     .. code-block:: bash